Rotate Flip and Scale Individual Letters In Text - Photoshop Tutorial

 Turning on Show Reference Point in the Options Bar.

 The reference point icon will appear in the center of the transform box.
-This is the point that the letter rotates around.

 The reference point icon appears in the center of the transform box.